CVChrisWilson/nhsbsa-test/README.md

 # nhsbsa-test

-Contains some very basic CRUD endpoints for 'Person' which contains a list of skills.
+Contains some very basic CRUD endpoints for 'Person' which contains a list of skillEntities.

 Spring multi-module application uses JPA/H2, has a universal identifier, and some basic handling for threads.